dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### Unannounced Valve headset ("Deckard")

 We are waiting for more information.
-If you are buying your first headset, especially a Quest, we suggest you buy something now rather than wait.
-If you are comtemplating an upgrade to a Pimax or Bigscreen headset, consider waiting until Summer 2025 for more information.
+If you are comtemplating purchasing a headset, consider waiting until Summer 2025 for more information.

 ### MeganeX superlight 8K